-Once the first group has completed review of the quantitative elements of the application process, the remaiing applicants will be passed through to the second group.
+Once the first group has completed a review of the quantitative elements of the application process, the remaining applicants will be passed through to the second group.
 The second group will review these applicants on a scheduled determined by the Governing Committee.
 Each Talent Scout will submit a vote of Accept, Reject or Undecided on each applicant.
 Only those applicants who receive a 2/3 majority of Accept votes will be granted membership in the OFCS.
 Each Talent Scout, including the members of the Governing Committee are given one vote per applicant and all such votes are counted equally.
-Whether each Talent Scout votes to accept or reject or without decision, they will submit a brief statement of areas for the applicant to improve on should they be denied membership.
-These comments will be collected and submitted to each applicant with their rejection letter.
-Members who are accepted for membership will not be provided this commentary.

 Any applicant who is rejected two years consecutively, will be prohibited from re-applying for membership for one year.
 Otherwise, the rejected applicant may re-apply during the subsequent year’s application period.